Answering Your Tough Questions

 Maintaining ties to the United States is essential if you wish to retain your US citizenship.
 This can include returning to the US every once in a while, filing a US tax return, and maintaining a US residence.
 Although you will want to plan your travel back to US very carefully if you want pass the “Physical Presence Test” and help make getting the Foreign Earned Income Exclusion easier by being outside the US for 330 or more days during any year.

-• As long as the clients remain US citizens, we can continue to work with them.
+• For the most part, as long as the clients remain US citizens, we can continue to work with them.
+It also depends if you will become a "permanent resident" of that country.

 We can help you answer these and more: